huggingface/transformers/docs/source/main_classes/trainer.rst

 - `Usage docs <https://www.deepspeed.ai/getting-started/>`__
 - `API docs <https://deepspeed.readthedocs.io/en/latest/index.html>`__

-Finally, please, remember that, HuggingFace Trainer only integrates DeepSpeed, therefore if you have any problems or questions with regards to DeepSpeed usage, please, file an issue with `DeepSpeed github
+Finally, please, remember that, HuggingFace :class:`~transformers.Trainer` only integrates DeepSpeed, therefore if you have any problems or questions with regards to DeepSpeed usage, please, file an issue with `DeepSpeed github
 <https://github.com/microsoft/DeepSpeed/issues>`__.